bytebl33d/bytebl33d.github.io/_posts/2024-08-17-proxmox-homelab-part4.md

 ![PfSense-suricata-alert2](../assets/images/homelab/pfsense-suricata-alert2.png)

 ### Detecting AS-REPRoasting
-In the previous part of our series, we executed the following command to perform an ASREPRoast attack on domain users, checking for any accounts with the `Do not require Kerberos preauthentication` option enabled:
+In the third part of our series, we executed the following command to perform an ASREPRoasting attack on domain users:

 ```
 GetNPUsers.py CICADA.LOCAL/ -dc-ip 172.16.200.100 -no-pass -usersfile valid_users -format hashcat